Dinoplex Documentation, Wiring and Repair Guides

 Imprint

-This is a non-commercial website which aims to provide helpful documents and information on how to diagnose problems, repair, restore and install Dinoplex units.
+This is a non-commercial website which aims to provide helpful documents and information on how to diagnose problems, repair, restore and install historic ignition units made by Magneti Marelli.
 Use of the included documents and information is at your own risk.
-Working on high capacity ignition systems requires good electrical knowledge and application of the required security precautions.
-Please note that documents and site contents are not for commercial use or sale without the written consent of the author.
-You are free to use all material to repair and restore Dinoplex ignitions in a commercial environment but please contact me first if you plan reprinting, hosting or publication of any material.
+Working on ignition systems requires good electrical knowledge and application of the required security precautions.
+You are free to use all material to repair and restore ignitions in a commercial environment but please contact me first if you plan reprinting, hosting or publication of any material.

 Comments

-Many thanks to Magneti Marelli, Bosch Automotive Tradition, Matthias Bartz, Margit and Leo Aumüller, Hans Uhlmann, Chris Hrabalek, Luca Savarro, Ola Kristofferson, Uwe Boos (NTE)
+Many thanks to Magneti Marelli, Bosch Automotive Tradition, Matthias Bartz, Margit and Leo Aumüller, Hans Uhlmann, Chris Hrabalek, Luca Savarro, Ola Kristofferson, Uwe Boos (NTB), Andrew Kalman, Alex Hagemann, Paul Rosche

 Dinoplex AEC101 Magneti Marelli Dinoplex C AEC 101 C/D/E (1968-1971)